yuyuUI/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingToTheReducerProtocol.md

 `Action`.
 1. Move the fields on the environment to be fields on this new reducer type, and delete the environment type.
-1. Move the reducer's closure implementation to the ``ReducerProtocol/reduce(into:action:)-8yinq`` method.
+1. Move the reducer's closure implementation to a ``Reduce`` in the conformance's ``ReducerProtocol/body-swift.property-97ymy`` property.

 Performing these 4 steps on the feature produces the following: